ncsa/Delta-OOD-Desktop/DevGuide.md

 # Batch Connect - Desktop app

-An example Batch Connect app that launches a Matlab application within a batch job.
+(Based on) an example Batch Connect app that launches a Matlab application within a batch job.

 ## Prerequisites